 One major red flag for an applicant is an interviewer who seems entirely uninterested in what they have to say.
 Candidates will instinctively feel when you’re less than enthusiastic about them.

-In a 2020 candidate experience survey, a whopping 22% of job seekers declined a job offer because of a negative experience with the people in the interview process, citing rude or distracted interviewers or a hiring process that seemed disorganized.
+Our research found that a whopping 26% of job seekers who declined a job offer did so because of a negative experience with the people in the interview process, citing rude or distracted interviewers or a hiring process that seemed disorganized.
 Candidates took these as reflections of the company as a whole.

 During the interview, make a deliberate effort to demonstrate your undivided attention.
 Sit up straight, lean in as they talk, maintain eye contact, smile and nod as they respond, and take notes.
 Consider turning off your phone or leaving it out of the room altogether.
 Above all, you need to listen intently and actively.